ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 ### Requirements on the number of ESXi servers
 {: #hcx_considerations-esxi-servers}

 The HCX service mesh target cluster cannot have more than 51 ESXi servers.
 HCX requires eight IP addresses in the vMotion subnet from the service mesh target cluster.
 Because of this requirement, if the number of ESXi servers exceeds 51, no IP addresses in the vMotion subnet are available for HCX.

-Note that when HCX is installed on VMware vCenter Server with NSX-V, the service mesh target cluster is always the default cluster.
+For vCenter Server with NSX-V instances, the service mesh target cluster is the default cluster.
+{: note}

 ### Requirements on firewall rules
 {: #hcx_considerations-firewall}

-Before you install the HCX service, you must add a firewall rule to any existing firewalls to allow all outbound HTTPS traffic so that the HCX Manager virtual appliance (HCX Manager) can register itself.
+Before you install the HCX service, you must add a firewall rule to any existing firewalls.
+The firewall rule is required to allow all outbound HTTPS traffic so that the HCX Manager virtual appliance (HCX Manager) can register itself.
 After the HCX Manager installation is completed, you can remove the firewall rule.

 In addition, you must configure firewall rules to allow HCX to function properly.
 For more information, see [VMware HCX port access requirements](/docs/vmwaresolutions?topic=vmwaresolutions-hcx-archi-port-req#hcx-archi-port-req).

 ## Considerations when you delete HCX
 {: #hcx_considerations-delete}

 Review the following considerations before you delete the HCX service:

+* Before you delete the service, you must remove any personal VMs from storage deployed with this service.
+HCX only orders personal VMs if it’s not vSAN.

 * Ensure that the service mesh and extended networks between the on-premises source site and the {{site.data.keyword.cloud_notm}} target sites are deleted.
 To remove the service mesh and extended networks, use the HCX user interface in the on-premises VMware vSphere Web Client.

 * Ensure that the site pairings between the on-premises source site and the {{site.data.keyword.cloud_notm}} target sites are removed.
 To remove the site pairings, use the HCX user interface in the on-premises VMware vSphere Web Client.

-* If you delete a workload cluster and that cluster is the service mesh cluster, the HCX add-on service is automatically deleted.
+* If you delete a workload cluster and that cluster is the service mesh cluster, the HCX service is automatically deleted.

 * The deletion of HCX is automated.
 The following procedures are completed for the successful deletion of this service:
    * The HCX license that is ordered for the cloud-side HCX Manager is deactivated.